PrivSec-dev/privsec.dev/content/posts/hardware/Misinformation on x86 Hardware/index.md

 With that said, don't let the scary claims about "remote management" spook you --- if some sort of hypothetical backdoor is actually implemented this way, it will not be hard to detect.
 There are better ways to implement a backdoor as discussed above, and if you don't trust the CPU vendor you should avoid them as a whole, not just the vPro models.

 Some people recommend buying AMD instead of Intel to avoid the possibility of having Intel AMT.
-However, they also miss a very simple fact that AMD has an equivalent technology for their Ryzen Pro CPU - [AMD DASH](https://www.amd.com/system/files/documents/out-of-band-client-management-overview.pdf).
+However, they also overlook the very simple fact that AMD has an equivalent technology for their Ryzen Pro CPU: [AMD DASH](https://www.amd.com/system/files/documents/out-of-band-client-management-overview.pdf).

 ### Intel vPro